Looking for a Kumon Alternative? Try Live, Gamified Tutoring.

 • No physical centres.
 If your child works better in a structured physical environment outside the home, Merit doesn't offer that.

 • No daily homework structure.
 Kumon's daily worksheet routine builds a consistent study habit.
-Merit has a homework platform, but it doesn't replicate the same daily discipline structure.
+Merit has a gamified homework platform, but it doesn't replicate the same daily discipline structure.

 • Only Years 1–10.
 Kumon covers right up through senior secondary.
 Merit stops at Year 10.